-We offer three different types of self guided hunts.
+We offer three different types of self-guided hunts.
 Our most popular unguided moose hunts is our fixed-camp hunt.
 We drop you off on a stretch of river where we can take off and land with a full load.
 You set up your camp and hunt from that spot with a boat and motor.
 You can realistically hunt approximately a five mile radius from that spot.
 There are a lot of oxbow lakes and sloughs off the river that are excellent hunting and water is always close, making your packing much easier than carrying moose meat out long distances on your back.
 What makes this hunt popular is that you are in one spot long enough to find where the moose are frequenting, and spend time hunting and calling them and figuring out their patterns.
 You also only have to set camp up one time.
 You can hunt until dark every night and come back to a comfortable camp.
 You can also leave camp at daylight without having to break down camp before you leave.
-The most important advantage is that we can land there any day and pick up your moose.
+The most important advantage is that we can land there, during your hunt, and pick up your moose.
 That is what we are famous for.
 Our service and ability to do more than just drop you off and pick you up.

 The second type of hunt we offer is a float hunt.
 Many people insist on a float hunt.
 A float hunt starts at one point and ends at a designated point down river.
 Between the two points we are unable to land and check on you.
 The advantages of a float hunt are that you are able to hunt much more area and sometimes an area that is more remote and less hunted.
 The disadvantages are that you have to set up and breakdown camp several times, usually in the dark and every time you stop you must unload your moose from the raft and hang it up.
 We are not able to land and take out your moose when you kill it.
 You must haul it with you for the entire float, hanging it up every night.
 Moose floats are 60-120 river miles.
 Floats can be very rewarding, but you must be able to stop and hunt for a couple of days when you see good moose signs; not just float all the time hoping to float up on a moose and kill it from the raft.
 But if you want to hunt this way, you must break camp in the dark and be floating at daylight; then float only a couple of hours, camp during the day, and start floating again about 2 hrs. before dark and float until it’s too dark to shoot.
 Then set up camp in the dark.
 This is an excellent way to hunt, but it is not for everyone as it can be very physically challenging.
 We are happy to book whichever type of hunt you like and would be happy to discuss the pros and cons of both with you.
 These hunts are based on a minimum of two people and are on a 11 day schedule with day 1 and day 11 being fly in/out of the bush days and 9 full days of hunting.